 Applicants should apply to a degree or certificate program and request financial assistance as early as possible before the desired semester of enrollment.
-All application forms must be completed and received by the PAHM office at Indiana University Kokomo.
+All application forms must be completed and received by the MPM Director at Indiana University Kokomo.

 Admission